-- From June 2015 through March 2018, the five post-discharge projects have enrolled 1,571 patients.
-Butte's project has the largest enrollment (903 patients) and Alameda had the smallest (119 patients). - Four post-discharge projects (Alameda, San Bernardino-Rialto, Solano, and UCLA) have provided at least one home visit to every patient since they were launched in 2015.
+- From June 2015 through March 2019, the five Post-Discharge Short-term Follow-Up projects have enrolled 1,758 patients.
+Butte's project had the largest enrollment (1,001 patients), and Alameda's had the smallest (130 patients). - Four Post-Discharge Short-term Follow-Up projects (Alameda, San Bernardino-Rialto, Solano, and UCLA) provided at least one home visit to every patient since they were launched in 2015.
 From July 2015 through October 2017, Butte's project provided a telephone call to every patient and provided a home visit to only a subset of patients.
-Effective November 2017, Butte changed its protocol to provide at least one home visit to every patient. - The post-discharge projects are improving patient safety by performing home visits within a few days of a patient's hospital discharge to ensure that patients understand their discharge instructions, are taking medications as prescribed, have sufficient refills to manage their conditions, have scheduled follow-up visits with their physicians, and are adhering to any dietary restrictions pertinent to management of their condition. - All five post-discharge projects have all-cause 30-day readmission rates for persons with one or more of the chronic conditions they target that are below the partner hospital's historical readmission rate.
+Effective November 2017, Butte changed its protocol to provide at least one home visit to every patient. - The Post-Discharge Short-term Follow-Up projects have improved patient safety by performing home visits within a few days of a patient's hospital discharge to ensure that patients understand their discharge instructions, are taking medications as prescribed, have sufficient refills to manage their conditions, have scheduled follow-up visits with their physicians, and are adhering to any dietary restrictions pertinent to management of their condition. - All five Post-Discharge Short-term Follow-Up projects have had all-cause 30-day readmission rates for persons with one or more of the chronic conditions they target that are below the partner hospital's historical readmission rate.
 Butte's heart failure patients were the only group whose all-cause 30-day readmission rate was higher than the historical rate.
-In response to these findings, Butte changed its protocol in November 2017 to provide at least one home visit to every patient but its readmission rate for patients with heart failure has not decreased.

-The five post-discharge projects avoided potential costs of approximately \$1.4 million, the majority of which (61%) would accrue to Medicare.
+In response to these findings, Butte changed its protocol in November 2017 to provide at least one home visit to every patient, but its readmission rate for patients with heart failure did not decrease. - Through March 2019, the five Post-Discharge Short-term Follow-Up projects avoided potential costs of approximately \$1.3 million, the majority of which (61%) would accrue to Medicare.
 Participating hospitals also reduced their risk of incurring Medicare penalties for excessive readmissions.

-- The two frequent emergency medical services (EMS) user projects have enrolled 114 persons from July 2015 through March 2018. - San Diego's frequent EMS user project has not enrolled new clients since December 2016, because the community paramedics working on the project were reassigned to traditional 911 response crews.
-The pilot project manager, who had maintained the program at reduced capacity since 2016, was reassigned effective January 2018, in effect ending the program. - The frequent EMS user projects have achieved large reductions in the number of times enrolled patients called 911 and were transported to an ED. - Frequent EMS user projects linked patients to organizations that provide primary care, mental health services, substance abuse treatment, food, housing assistance, transportation assistance and other services that can address their needs more effectively than the EMS system. - The two frequent EMS user projects avoided potential costs of approximately \$582,000 by reducing 911 calls, ambulance transports, and ED visits.
-San Diego's project also potentially reduced the amount of uncompensated care provided by ambulance services and hospitals because 43% of the patients enrolled in the project were uninsured.
+- The City of Alameda and the City of San Diego launched Frequent EMS User pilot projects in 2015.
+A new Frequent EMS User project sponsored by the San Francisco Fire Department began enrolling patients in September 2018. - San Diego's Frequent EMS User project did not enroll new patients from December 2016 through May 2019, because the community paramedics working on the project were reassigned to traditional 911 response crews.
+The project began enrolling new patients again in June 2019. - The three Frequent EMS User projects have enrolled 260 persons from July 2015 through March 2019. - The Frequent EMS User projects have achieved large reductions in the number of times enrolled patients called 911 and were transported to an ED. - Frequent EMS User projects have linked patients to organizations that provide primary care, dental care, mental health services, substance abuse treatment, food, housing assistance, transportation assistance, and other services that can address their needs more effectively than the EMS system. - The three Frequent EMS User projects have avoided potential costs of approximately \$1 million by reducing 911 calls, ambulance transports, and ED visits.
+San Diego and San Francisco's projects also potentially reduced the amount of uncompensated care provided by ambulance services and EDs because large percentages of the patients enrolled in these projects were uninsured.